 Fenwick Branch begins at a spring just north of Summit Hills.
-Approximately 400 feet away from where the spring emerges, the stream was channeled into an underground drainpipe and the surface paved for a parking lot.
+Approximately 400 feet away from where the spring emerges, the stream is channeled into an underground drainpipe to allow for a parking lot.

-- Remove 3+ acres of the existing parking lot's impervious cover. - Daylight the underground stream channel using a sinuous natural channel design.
-The project should include an extensive reforestation and landscaping plan to provide a riparian buffer, shade trees along with passive and active recreation areas to link wildlife corridors.
+- Remove 3+ acres of the parking lot's impervious cover. - Daylight the underground stream channel using natural channel design.
+The project should include an extensive reforestation and landscaping plan to provide a riparian buffer, shade trees along passive and active recreation areas, and a potential wildlife corridor.